hgdev777/selenium-framework/README.md

 Note
 ===========

-Anyone is welcome to contribute just send a pull request
+Everyone is welcome to contribute just send a pull request